wkande/git-mobile/pages/deploy/appstore.md

 ***
 #### Error: CFBundleIconFile invalid path
 /platforms/ios/Git-Mobile/Git-Mobile-Info.plist file has a key for a CFBundleIconFile.
 It may generate an error while the IPA uploads to the App Store and not during the building of the Archive.
-Removing it seems to work OK.
+Remove it.

 See the following internet reference: